drhsqlite/fossil-mirror/www/containers.md

 While you could instead use the generic
-“`release`” tag here, it’s better to use a specific version number since Docker caches downloaded files and tries to reuse them across builds.
-If you ask for “`release`” before a new version is tagged and then immediately after, you might expect to get two different tarballs, but because the underlying source tarball URL remains the same when you do that, you’ll end up reusing the old tarball from your Docker cache.
+“`release`” tag here, it’s better to use a specific version number since container builders cache downloaded files, hoping to reuse them across builds.
+If you ask for “`release`” before a new version is tagged and then immediately after, you might expect to get two different tarballs, but because the underlying source tarball URL remains the same when you do that, you’ll end up reusing the old tarball from cache.
 This will occur even if you pass the “`docker build --no-cache`” option.

-This is why we default to pulling the Fossil tarball by checkin ID rather than let it default to the generic “`trunk`” tag: so the URL will change each time you update your Fossil source tree, forcing Docker to pull a fresh tarball.
+This is why we default to pulling the Fossil tarball by checkin ID rather than let it default to the generic “`trunk`” tag: so the URL will change each time you update your Fossil source tree, forcing the builder to pull a fresh tarball.